10 Brilliant Ways Beef Bouillon Rescued My Cooking from Bland to Bold

 Q1: What is beef bouillon, and how is it different from beef broth?

-• Beef bouillon is a concentrated version of beef broth, typically available in cubes, granules, or paste.
+• meat bouillon is a concentrated version of beef broth, typically available in cubes, granules, or paste.
 It’s designed to dissolve in water to create a rich, flavorful broth, while beef broth is a more liquid form that doesn’t require dissolving.

 Q3: How can I make my own beef bouillon at home?